cansuyalcinn/Projects/Cancer Bioinformatics Research/network_centric_epistatic_evaluation_project/readme.md

 # Project Overview

 ### This is a concise repository for [The Epistasis project codes](https://gitlab.com/cansuyalcin/projects_portfolio/-/tree/master/Cancer%20Bioinformatics%20Research "Research").
-Codes can be found in the [link](https://gitlab.com/cansuyalcin/projects_portfolio/-/tree/master/Cancer%20Bioinformatics%20Research "Research")
+The codes can be found in the [link](https://gitlab.com/cansuyalcin/projects_portfolio/-/tree/master/Cancer%20Bioinformatics%20Research "Research")

 In this project we experimented with many ideas, factors and parameters.
 A lot of them are not relevant for the final paper.
 This version of the project contains the latest analyzes made so far.